amanoxsolutions/mlops-realtime-data-ingestion/doc/DEPLOY.md

 The __Model Build__ pipeline will start right away, provision and running the SageMaker pipeline to train a model.
 But note that the __Model Deploy__ and __Model Monitor__ pipelines will also run and fail.
 At this stage this is normal since no model has been trained yet.
-Once the __Model Build__ pipeline completes and a model is waiting for your approval to be deployed, the __Model Deploy__ pipeline will be triggered automatically.
+Once the __Model Build__ pipeline completes, and a model is waiting for your approval to be deployed, the __Model Deploy__ pipeline will be triggered automatically.
 See the [The MLOps Pipeline](./MLOPS.md) documentation for more details.